mhio/mash/README.md

-makesh
+make.sh
 _______

-A simple shell task manager to avoid `make`.
+A simple bash task runner to avoid `make`.
 Define functions in bash with the name `run:x` and run

 ```
 run:task:name () {